dodrio/phoenix_custom_assets/README.md

 - `1.7`

+> Umbrella projects are not supported for now.

 ## How it works?

 It works by generating code into the your application instead of acting as a library.
 The users have complete freedom to modify the code so it works best with their app.

-This idea comes from `mix phx.gen.auth`.
+> This idea comes from `mix phx.gen.auth`.

 ## Getting Start